01-edu/public/subjects/harder-bigger-bolder-stronger/README.md

 - the HTML file [harder-bigger-bolder-stronger.html](./harder-bigger-bolder-stronger.html) to open in the browser, which includes:

   - the JS script running some code, and which will enable you to run yours.

-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+- the CSS file [harder-bigger-bolder-stronger.css](./harder-bigger-bolder-stronger.css) feel free to use those as they are, or modify them.

 ### Notions